Codablaze/codablaze.github.io/_posts/2024-09-19-Disassembling-cleaning-and-repairing-old-laptops.markdown

 h<a href="https://www.youtube.com/watch?v=63G1q-dIE_4">

 Dismantling it presented me with some challenges, and also taught me a little bit about 'me' and how I do things!
-I found that I was getting very easily pulled away into side ideas, putting small bolts down in weird places, not exerting fine control, and didn't take time to pick my workspace that well - choosing to place the machine on the edge of a bed while Isat in an office chair.
+I found that I was getting very easily pulled away into side ideas, putting small bolts down in weird places, not exerting fine control, and didn't take time to pick my workspace that well - choosing to place the machine on the edge of a bed while I sat in an office chair.

 My back was hurting quite a bit by the time I moved the laptop to the floor and sat cross-legged.

 I then stayed up til 2am troubleshooting WEIRD stuff.
 Once the laptop was cleaned and reassembled, I tried installing Linux Mint Xfce on it.
 Linux Mint is a very lightweight operating system that is useful for breathing life into older machines.
 More info can be found <a href="https://linuxmint.com/">here<a>.

 The laptop booted into the installation USB fine, and even ran the install.
-I decided to wipe Windows 7, and all my documents, rather than install alongside.
-Once the installation was complete and I tried to boot the laptopt, I got the following error:
+I decided to wipe Windows 7, and all my documents, rather than install alongside it.
+Once the installation was complete and I tried to boot the laptop, I got the following error:

 "Realtek PCIe FE Family Controller series v1.23 (07/28/10)
 PXE-E61: Media Test Failure, check cable